 Use a Content Delivery Network (CDN)

-This means your server won’t be overloaded handling all those static files, therefore can manage the more important stuff better.
+This means your server won’t be overloaded handling all those static files, therefore can manage the more critical stuff better.
 And the CDN serves those files from servers designed for this specific task, and closer to the user.
 The result is usually a significant speed improvement.

 One such CDN (and a free one at that) is Cloudflare.
-Web hosting companies love Cloudflare because it take a lot of load off their servers so they can sell it to more customers.
+Web hosting companies love Cloudflare because it takes a lot of load off their servers so they can sell it to more customers.

 Choose the Right Data Center Location

 Not only CDNs can optimize based on location.
 You can do it too.
-Some web hosts (like Inmotion Hosting, TMD Hosting and A2 Hosting) let you choose data center when you sign up.
+Some web hosts (like Inmotion Hosting, TMD Hosting, and A2 Hosting) let you choose data center when you sign up.
 If you know that most of your visitors (or customers) will come from one specific location, it makes sense to have your site hosted close to them.